ACOLOP

-ACOLOP (acronym for Associação dos Comités Olímpicos de Língua Oficial Portuguesa; Association of the Portuguese Speaking Olympic Committees) is an Olympic-related non-profit organization officially established on 8 June 2004, in Lisbon and has been approved by International Olympic Committee.
+ACOLOP (acronym for Associação dos Comités Olímpicos de Língua Oficial Portuguesa; Association of the Portuguese Speaking Olympic Committees) is an Olympic-related non-profit organization officially established on 8 June 2004, in Lisbon and has been approved by the International Olympic Committee.
 It was founded by the national Olympic committees (NOCs) of Angola, Brazil, Cape Verde, Guinea-Bissau, Macau (Chinese SAR), Mozambique, Portugal, São Tomé and Príncipe and Timor-Leste; it also includes Equatorial Guinea as an associate member.
 In April 2006, India (represented by the Goa Olympic Association) and Sri Lanka were admitted also as associate members, based on their common historical past with Portugal.

 The Portuguese-speaking countries are spread through four continents and reach a total population of about 250 million people.
 Portuguese thus occupies a place among the most spoken languages in the world.
 The purpose of reinforcing the bonds between these nations and promoting unity and cooperation through sport was the main reason for ACOLOP's creation.